turcuciprian/myNvimLuaConfig/README.md

  * vi{ - select everything between {} that I am in or on now

 ### comment multiple lines
-Step 1: Go to starting line, and press Ctrl+v
+1. Go to starting line, and press Ctrl+v
-Step 2: go to end line and press Shift+I
+2. go to end line and press Shift+I
-Step 3: write "# " (no quotes) and press esc
+3. write "# " (no quotes) and press esc

 ### Git conflict solve approach